emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 in the [Web Ontology Language (OWL)][OWL], which is in turn is based on DL.
 This opens for features like reasoning.

-Since it is essential to have a basic notion for OWL and DL, we include here a very brief overview.
+Since it is essential to have a basic notion of OWL and DL, we include here a very brief overview.
 For a proper introduction to OWL and DL, we refer the reader to sources like [Grau et.al.
 (2008)][Grau2008], [OWL2 Primer][OWL2_Primer] and [OWL Reference][OWL_Reference].